Item Writing Resource Page

 The Alternative Question Formats course video is 30 minutes.
 In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
 The posttest is 10 questions and could be completed in under 30 minutes.
 The program evaluation takes 10 minutes to complete.

-The Writing Clinical Scenario Sets course video totals 90 minutes.
+The Writing Clinical Scenario Sets course video runs just over an hour.
 Accompanying reading material could take about 2 hours to review, but only video lecture material is tested.
-The posttest is 15 questions and could be completed in about 45 minutes.
+The posttest is 15 questions and could be completed in about 20 minutes.
 The evaluation takes 10 minutes to complete.

 Q How much time will I have to complete the courses once I register?